Abusive Relationship Signs and How to Get Out of It

 An abusive relationship is a kind of relationship where one person dominates and controls the other.

-This can be through physical violence, sexual violence, emotional abuse, or financial abuse.
+It can also be through sexual violence or financial control.

 If you’re in an abusive relationship, it’s important to recognize the signs so you can get out and get help.